tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-19. List five of the formal requirements for disclosure.
+20. What are the procedures and instructions for companies whose shares are listed in capital market, whose accumulated losses amounted to 50% or more of their capital?

-Answer reference: Section 5-5-1
+Answer reference: Section 5-5-2

 <details>
   <summary>What are the procedures and instructions for companies whose shares are listed in capital market, whose accumulated losses amounted to 50% or more of their capital?</summary>